- Fred the Red Frog with Dinny St. John (2014)

 - A Southern Palate with Wyatt Waters (2002)

-Robert St. John was born in Hattiesburg, Mississippi, in 1947.
+Robert St. John was born in Hattiesburg, Mississippi, on October 2, 1961.
 His father died at the age of thirty-six when St. John was six.
 His mother, Dinny St. John, taught art for fifty years and just recently retired at the age of eighty-one.
 He has one brother.

 In high school (at the age of fifteen), St. John became a radio DJ.
 He worked forty hours a week while attending school.
 After graduation from high school in 1979, he went to Mississippi State University (MSU) to major in communications.
 At the same time, he worked in a bar in Starkville.
 However, he did not do well at MSU, so he dropped out and returned to Hattiesburg where he went to work in a restaurant.

 After several years, St. John decided to go back to school at the University of Southern Mississippi in Hattiesburg.
 He took eighteen to twenty hours of classes and went to summer school while working forty hours a week at two different jobs waiting tables because he had a definite goal—he wanted to open a restaurant.
 He finished his studies (except for two courses) and moved to Florida.
 He finally finished the last two classes and graduated as one of the oldest students in the class of 2000.